 Some home air purifiers can be upgraded to include an activated carbon filter (to remove odors) and ultra violet (UV) lighting (to kill germs).

 Air purifiers are used inside the home to remove dust, allergens, smoke, bacteria, pet dander, and odors.
-These products are a long-term solution for keeping the air fresh inside a home that’s not flooded with huge levels of harmful particles on a daily basis.
+These products are a long-term solution for keeping the air fresh inside a home that’s not flooded with high levels of harmful particles on a daily basis.

 The price range for an air purifier can be anywhere between $50 to $1,000 or more depending on how powerful it is and the levels of air filtration it uses.
 However, a good home air purifier can often be found for around $200.